carlosedp/zio-temporal-hello/Readme.md

 The app have multiple modules:

 The main module is the [`worker`](./worker/src/) which runs the workers that executes the workflows and activities attaching and polling the Temporal queue.
+It contains the implementation for the workflow and the activities that are executed by the worker.

 One is a command line (CLI) [`client`](./client/src/) that when executed, generates the call to the Temporal workflow.

 Another one is a [`webclient`](./webclient/src/) that starts an HTTP server listening to REST API and proviidng calls to the Temporal workflows.

-Since the workflows and activities are shared between the clients and worker, it's code is in the [`shared`](./shared/src/) directory.
+Both clients use the shared code to define the workflow interface and also use the definitions in that package to interact with the Temporal server.
+The code is in the [`shared`](./shared/src/) directory.

-The app uses `zio-http` to publish Prometheus metrics from `zio-metrics` library.
+The app uses `zio-http` for the webclient and also to publish Prometheus metrics from `zio-metrics` library.

 For a simple app with only workflows and integrated worker/client, check the [simple](https://github.com/carlosedp/zio-temporal-hello/tree/simple) tag.
 This is similar to the example from Temporal Java [tutorial](https://learn.temporal.io/getting_started/java/hello_world_in_java).